maxvfischer/DIY-arcade/README.md

 ![arcade_buttons 7](./images/build/arcade_buttons_7.jpg)

 ### Set up RetroPie on Raspberry Pi
-RetroPie (https://retropie.org.uk/) sits on top of an operating system and enables you create a retro gaming station out of a Raspberry Pi.
-To set up the Raspberry Pi, follow RetroPie's official installation guide: https://retropie.org.uk/docs/First-Installation/ (last visited 2020-06-29).
+RetroPie (https://retropie.org.uk/) is the program that enables you to create a retro gaming station out of the Raspberry Pi.
+To set it up on the Raspberry Pi, follow RetroPie's official installation guide: https://retropie.org.uk/docs/First-Installation/ (last visited 2020-06-29).

 ### Configure arcade buttons and joysticks